k-capehart/go-salesforce/README.md

 ### UpsertOne
 `func (sf *Salesforce) UpsertOne(sObjectName string, externalIdFieldName string, record any) error`

-UpsertOne updates (or inserts) one salesforce record using the given external Id
+Updates (or inserts) one salesforce record using the given external Id
+- `sObjectName`: API name of Salesforce object
 - `externalIdFieldName`: field API name for an external Id that exists on the given object
-- `record`: should be a custom struct type representing a Salesforce object
+- `record`: a Salesforce object record
     - A value for the External Id is required

 ```go
 type ContactWithExternalId struct {